 Whether you can (i) terminate the contract and pay nothing further; or (ii) seek a refund of the fees already paid will depend on the individual facts and circumstances of you signing up.

 You could potentially make a claim under the Australian Consumer Law, arguing that:

 - the services rendered were not fit for your stated purpose

 - the CRF engaged in misleading and deceptive conduct or

 All of these arguments are complicated and can be hard to establish

 - Take the Personal Budgeting Services to NCAT or Court.
-If the Personal Budgeting Services is not a member of an EDR scheme, and you are unable to negotiate a settlement with them, you can take the matter through to NSW Civil and Administrative Tribunal (NCAT) or Court.
+If the Personal Budgeting Services is not a member of AFCA, and you are unable to negotiate a settlement with them, you can take the matter through to NSW Civil and Administrative Tribunal (NCAT) or Court.
 If you are considering this option, we strongly advise you obtain legal advice before doing, as there are risks, including payment of costs if you are unsuccessful.